-Measurements are taken with a steel ruler, the ruler was calibrated at 15 C, the measurement is done at 22 C.

-This is a systematic bias and not only a systematic uncertainty!
-To neglect this effect is a systematic mistake.
+Measurements are taken with a steel ruler, the ruler was calibrated at 15°C, the measurements done at 22°C. This is a systematic bias and not only a systematic uncertainty!
+To neglect such an effect is a systematic mistake.